kshychko/base-python/README.md

 ## Basics

-The repo is designed so that it can be immediately be forked to create a python based component that can be run locally and within codeontap environment.
+The repo is designed so that it can be immediately forked to create a python based component that can be run locally or within a codeontap environment.

 Contributors to the repo are expected to perform their feature submissions in the form of a pull request.